-RULONA provides, except as otherwise provided in this act, that the failure of a notarial officer to perform a duty or meet a requirement specified in RULONA shall not invalidate a notarial act.
-The validity of a notarial act under RULONA shall not prevent an aggrieved person from seeking to invalidate the record or transaction that is the subject of the notarial act or from seeking other remedies under state or federal law.
-This section specifies it shall not validate a purported notarial act performed by an individual who does not have the authority to perform notarial acts.
+RULONA would provide, except as otherwise provided in this act, the failure of a notarial officer to perform a duty or meet a requirement specified in RULONA would not invalidate a notarial act.
+The validity of a notarial act under RULONA would not prevent an aggrieved person from seeking to invalidate the record or transaction that is the subject of the notarial act or from seeking other remedies under state or federal law.
+This section would specify it would not validate a purported notarial act performed by an individual who does not have the authority to perform notarial acts.